John McGeoch

 John Alexander McGeoch (25 August 1955 – 4 March 2004) was a Scottish musician and songwriter.
-He is best known as the guitarist of the rock bands Magazine (1977-1980) and Siouxsie and the Banshees (1980-1982).
+He is best known as the guitarist of the rock bands Magazine (1977–1980) and Siouxsie and the Banshees (1980–1982).

 He has been described as one of the most influential guitarists of his generation.
 In 1996 he was listed by Mojo in their "100 Greatest Guitarists of All Time" for his work on the Siouxsie and the Banshees song "Spellbound".
 Signature characteristics of his playing style included inventive arpeggios, string harmonics, the uses of flanger and an occasional disregard for conventional scales.

-He was also a member of the bands Visage (1979-1980), the Armoury Show (1983-1986) and Public Image Ltd (1986-1992).
+He was also a member of the bands Visage (1979–1980), the Armoury Show (1983–1986) and Public Image Ltd (1986–1992).

-McGeoch has been cited as an influence by guitarists including Johnny Marr, Jonny Greenwood, Ed O'Brien, the Edge, John Frusciante, Steve Albini, Duane Denison, and Dave Navarro.
+McGeoch has been cited as an influence by guitarists such as Johnny Marr, Jonny Greenwood, Ed O'Brien, the Edge, John Frusciante, Robert Smith, Steve Albini, Duane Denison, James Dean Bradfield and Dave Navarro.

 Early life

 McGeoch was born on 25 August 1955 in Greenock, Renfrewshire, Scotland, where he spent his childhood years.
 He began to play the guitar at 12 years of age, first learning British blues music, being influenced by the work of Eric Clapton, and also that of Jimi Hendrix.
 He took piano lessons for five years until the age of twelve.
 When his parents bought him a guitar, he stopped piano.
 In 1970 he played with a local band called the 'Slugband'.
 In 1971 his parents moved to London.

 In 1975 he went to art school in Manchester where he received a degree in Fine Art.
 In his final year in 1976, he was enraptured by a new music that "ended up being called punk rock".
 He qualified it "the revolution, and I really do think that's the right word for it".
 He maintained an interest in photography, painting and drawing throughout his life.